Public social media streams:

 Beginning in 2009 the BBC commissioned Timothy to work on the landmark series Human Planet.
 For two years he was in charge of the production’s photography at a time when the first DSLRs were beginning to adopt HD film capabilities and consequently for the first time his job included shooting film footage and multimedia content as well as the conventional photographic stills destined for use in the programme’s worldwide publicity, a best selling book and a touring photographic exhibition.
 The weekly blog he wrote documenting his experiences during that incredible project can be found here.

 Timothy is a regular commentator on TV and radio in the field of media and travel/exploration and he is an experienced public speaker having undertaken inspirational lecture tours for the likes of the Royal Geographical Society as well as giving keynote presentations at conferences and corporate events around the world.
-He also runs a small number of very popular workshops in his home country of Wales for photographers and filmmakers who desire the opportunity to work and learn alongside him.
+He also runs a small number of very popular workshops and expeditions for photographers and filmmakers who desire the opportunity to work and learn alongside him.

-Commendations include: 6 Picture Editors Guild Awards, 2 British Press Awards nominations as Photographer of the Year, a Press Photographer’s Year Award and 11 Travel Photographer of the Year commendations including the current overall title of Travel photographer of the Year 2013.
-‘Human Planet’ has received a host of awards including 8 BAFTA nominations, an Emmy and the ITB Cultural Book Prize.
+Commendations include: 6 Picture Editors Guild Awards, 19 Travel Photographer of the Year commendations including the overall title in 2013, The Pangea Award of Excellence at SIPA 2016, 2 British Press Awards nominations as Photographer of the Year and a Press Photographer’s Year Award.
+‘Human Planet’ has received a host of awards including 2 BAFTAs, an Emmy and the ITB Cultural Book Prize.

 Timothy is represented globally by Great Guns.